pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 {{< speaker_note >}} <sub>

-Each node should contain a lock for the level, which maintains the lock invariant with some resources satisfying R.
+Each node should contain a lock for the level, which maintains the lock invariant with some resources.

 For bottom list nodes, the resources protected by the lock are the node's successor and the vertical list of this successor.